wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 ### Wardriving and Wifi cracking

-I have two Raspberry Pi Zeros configured headless with pwnagotchi
+I have two Raspberry Pi Zeros configured headless with [pwnagotchi](https://pwnagotchi.ai/) to automatically capture wifi handshakes hashes to crack later.

 ### Password cracking

-I have a hashmat password cracker setup that utilises my PC with an Nvidea gaming graphics card.
+I have a [hashmat](https://hashcat.net/hashcat/) password cracker setup that utilises my PC with an Nvidea gaming graphics card.
+I can use this to attempt to crack wifi handshake hashes with a dictionary attack.

 ### M5StickC2 running Nemo

-I have a M5StickC2 running [Nemo firmware](https://github.com/n0xa/m5stick-nemo) which replicates most of the interesting functionality of the Flipper Zero at a tiny fraction of the price.
+I have a [M5StickC2](https://shop.m5stack.com/products/m5stickc-plus2-esp32-mini-iot-development-kit) running [Nemo firmware](https://github.com/n0xa/m5stick-nemo) which replicates most of the interesting functionality of the Flipper Zero at a tiny fraction of the price.

 I can use it to deauth wifi APs and run captive wifi APs, as well as wifi spam and some pranks around bluetooth and infrared hacking.

+It has also taught me a bit about aurdino programming and deploying firmware to a device.

 ### RFID and Smart Card Security

-I have a Proxmark3 setup which I'm using to learn about smart card security and smart card cloning.
+I have a [Proxmark3](https://en.wikipedia.org/wiki/Proxmark3) setup which I'm using to learn about RFIDs, smart card security and smart card cloning.
 I am still getting used to using this, there is a lot to learn!

 ### Kali Nethunter

-I am planning on installing Kali Nethunter on my old Sony Xperia 1 III.
+I am planning on installing [Kali Nethunter](https://www.kali.org/docs/nethunter/) on my old Sony Xperia 1 III.
 This will allow me to do more security research on the go.

 ## Blue Team